SapphireMC/Sapphire/README.md

 # Sapphire

-Fork of the paper that is used on our server.
+Paper fork that is used on our server.

 [Our server][website] - [Downloads][downloads] - [wiki (coming soon)][wiki]